kkredit/linux-config/README.md

 - `wsl/`: scripts and files that make sense only in the WSL environment

 # Sharing
 You are 100% free to use anything from this repo.
-Please share with my your tips and tricks as well.
+Please contribute your tips and tricks as well.

 I've considered making this more modular so that it could be easily forked and shared, but I find that the real value is in making your config your own.
 Fork or copy this repo, then tear out my